What are consumer tribes?

-The analysis of conversations captures only a fleeting moment in which users addressed a certain topic (always publicly), questioning the degree of commitment in the medium and long term regarding said topic.
+The analysis of conversations captures only a fleeting moment in which users addressed a particular topic (always publicly), questioning the degree of commitment in the medium and long term regarding said topic.
 In contrast, analyzing the relations of those who have "followed" an account or interacted with its contents adds a greater degree of commitment or interest regarding the discourse and publications that said account represents and propagates.

 Segmentation is the process of grouping a population into clusters, or segments, that have common attitudes and needs so we can more efficiently market to them.